Closed

 Directions

 From Dolores, head north on Highway 145 about 13 miles.
 Turn left onto West Dolores Road (Forest Road 535).
 Burro Bridge Campground is two miles northeast of Dunton.
-The road is gravel surface; the last 6 miles are steep, narrow, and not recommended for trailers.
+The gravel road is passable, but the last 6 miles are steep, narrow, and not recommended for trailers.

 Amenities